richardeschloss/nuxt-stories/stories/en/Dynamic Import/ESM.md

 1. Construct an importer script by parsing the entries.
 Append to that script a callback when imports are ready.
 The callbacks will be a Vuex mutation (to "$nuxtStories/ESMS_FETCHED") and a "modsImported" method attached to the DOM element containing the importer script.
 The callbacks consume the imports.
 2. Find the DOM element with id "nuxt-stories-esm".
 If it does not exist, create it with its contents set to the importer script.
 If it does exist, simply replace the element with the updated importer.
-3. Append this importer element to document.head.
+3. Append this importer element to `document.head`.